ueberdosis/tiptap-php/README.md

 composer require ueberdosis/tiptap-php
 ```

+PHP 7.4 support: The package should work with PHP 7.4, but it requires `spatie/shiki-php` which requires PHP 8.0.
+You can still install the package though, if you pass `--ignore-platform-reqs`.
+You just won’t be able to use the `CodeBlockShiki` node then.

 ## Usage
 The PHP package mimics large parts of the JavaScript package.
 If you know your way around Tiptap, the PHP syntax will feel familiar to you.